KyleWynne/Health_Blocks/prototype/README.md

 hit generate javascript <br />
 hit export javascript <br />

-now you have a file called code.js; this code was designed to be run with the node.js java compiler. <br />
+now you have a file called code.js; this code was designed to be run with the node.js Java compiler. <br />
 if you do not have the node.js java compiler, find further information here: https://nodejs.org/en/download <br />

 once installed, you'll want to add the node-fetch package.
 To install node-fetch, open a terminal window and run "npm install node-fetch" <br />